yrpan/yrpan.github.io/index.md

 ---

-## W: Interactive Rankings & More (2023—)
+## Rank The Globe™ (2023—)

-W is the flagship product of World Ranking, Inc. ("WR"), a crowd-source ranking institute and private corporation.
+Rank The Globe™ is the flagship product of World Ranking, Inc. ("WR"), a crowd-source ranking institute and private corporation.

--	<a href="https://support.ranktheglobe.com/hc/en-us/articles/36039681022099-Welcome">Get onboard W in 45 seconds</a>
+-	<a href="https://support.ranktheglobe.com/hc/en-us/articles/36039681022099-Welcome">Get onboard Rank The Globe™ in 45 seconds</a>

 <br>

-### W Quickstart Guide:
+### Quickstart Guide of W: Interactive Rankings & More (now "Rank The Globe"):

 <img src="images/quickstart_guide_s.png?raw=true"/>